 Living in Colorado means the yard looks like a mullet this time of year.

-Colorado had a snowstorm a few weeks ago.
-Our yard enjoyed 12 inches of fresh powder.
-Our back yard faces north and the front yard faces south so this time of year my yard looks like a mullet.
+Colorado had snow weeks ago.
+Our yard enjoyed six inches of fresh powder.
+Our backyard faces north and the front yard faces south so this time of year our yard looks like a mullet.
 So while my backyard looks like it needs a blow-up Frosty the Snowman my front yard screams for mulch and tulips.

 As I write this post I am wearing two layers and a down vest.
-It is mid-April.
+It is mid-March.
 I may add a scarf before I show homes this afternoon.
-It’s windy too and more snow on the way.

 HOW TO DECORATE FOR SPRING WHEN THE YARD LOOKS LIKE A MULLET